jigypeper/gcf-rs/post.md

 }

 ```
-For all our previous programs we have been using our own prompt function.
-The problem with our current approach is that we need to keep re-writing it.
-We have a few options.
+In our previous programs, we consistently relied on a custom prompt function.
+However, this approach presents a challenge: the need for repetitive implementation.
+To address this, we are considering two alternatives:

+1. Create a Utility Crate:

-1. Package our function into a utility crate and upload it to crates.io
+- Package our prompt function into a utility crate and publish it to crates.io.
-2. Find an existing crate that has what we are looking for.

-The problem with the first approach is that we end up using a namespace on crates.io.
-Unless we are creating something that doesn't exist, it would be wasteful.
+- This option provides the benefit of having our own reusable crate.
+However, it may lead to namespace clutter on crates.io, especially if similar functionalities already exist.

+2. Explore Existing Crates:

+- Investigate available crates to find one that meets our prompt function requirements.
+- This approach leverages the existing Rust ecosystem, potentially saving us from reinventing the wheel.
+While the first option offers a dedicated solution, it may be considered wasteful if comparable functionality is readily available.
+The second option encourages us to integrate seamlessly into the Rust ecosystem by adopting existing and proven solutions.